 With parts of this beautiful Grade II listed cottage dating back to the 17th Century, this historic home provides a wealth of charm and character throughout.

 The original part of the cottage is the thatched section and we understand the property gained its extra accommodation back in the 1930's, where it was greatly enlarged under a more traditional tiled roof creating a visually memorable house of two halves.
 The ground floor comprises three reception rooms, the largest of which features a stunning Inglenook fireplace with wood burner and exposed beams.
 There is a downstairs bathroom, good sized farmhouse style kitchen with direct access to the garden and a single garage.

 The property features two separate staircases which access the two sections of the first floor.
-One ascends to two of the bedrooms both with fitted storage and the other leads up to the master bedroom suite with fitted wardrobes and an en-suite bathroom with separate shower cubicle.
+One ascends to two of the bedrooms both with fitted storage and the other leads up to the main bedroom suite with fitted wardrobes and an en-suite bathroom with separate shower cubicle.

 The grounds of the cottage are truly stunning and are extensive.
 There is a lovely patio terrace area adjacent to the rear of the property, with a raised pond and a large area of lawn, surrounded by mature shrub borders.
 The front of the property features an old ivy-clad wall with well kept flower beds and off-street parking for two cars and access to the garage.

 Positioned within the South Downs National Park, the small village of Clapham is mainly centred around one no-through-road known as, The Street, which contains most of the village's housing and amenities.
 Clapham and Patching C of E Primary School is located a short walk from the property as well as a 12th Century village church and a small community shop and cafe as well as a Village Hall.
 The village itself is conveniently positioned for the A27 providing easy access to the South Coast with nearby major amenities of Worthing and Littlehampton within a short distance by car.

 A beautiful Grade II listed cottage conveniently located in Clapham